-Conservative leader Andrew Scheer says he's for a single Quebec tax return
+Conservative Leader Andrew Scheer says he's for a single Quebec tax return

-Conservative leader Andrew Scheer rises during Question Period in the House of Commons on Parliament Hill in Ottawa on Wednesday, June 20, 2018.
-THE CANADIAN PRESS/Justin Tang
+Conservative Leader Andrew Scheer speaks to reporters on his way into Question Period in the House of Commons on Parliament Hill in Ottawa on Tuesday, June 19, 2018.
+(THE CANADIAN PRESS/Justin Tang)

 The Canadian Press

-QUEBEC -- Conservative Leader Andrew Scheer says he's in favour of Quebecers filing a single tax return to be overseen by the Quebec government.
+Quebecers would only have to file a single tax return under his watch, Conservative Leader Andrew Scheer said Monday.

-Scheer tells a news conference in Quebec City that he would make negotiating a deal with the province a priority if his party is elected in 2019.
+Scheer told a news conference in Quebec City that he is in favour of Quebecers filing a single tax return to be overseen by the Quebec government and would make negotiating a deal with the province a priority if his party is elected in 2019.

+"Quebecers are fed up with having to file two tax returns each year," he said.

-Prime Minister Justin Trudeau has already nixed the idea of one tax return that would be administered by the province, saying it's not a decision to be taken lightly and not a priority for his government.
+Prime Minister Justin Trudeau has already nixed the idea of a single tax return that would be administered by the province, saying it's not a decision to be taken lightly and not a priority for his government.

+Scheer took the opposite position, assuring that Canada Revenue Agency workers would not incur job losses as a result of any potential change that would see Revenue Quebec manage the returns.

+"The only thing that would change is the number of declarations and where Quebecers would have to send them," said Scheer.
+"It's not a cost-cutting measure, but simplifying life for Quebecers."

 The Quebec legislature unanimously passed a motion last month seeking the change.